volodya-lombrozo/newsman/docs/do-you-trust-me.md

 ## Can you just generate it for us?

-We don't have much time to write a complex script or an application to perform this task.
+We don't have much time to write a complex script or application for this task.
-We have many other tasks to solve at our lovely job.
-So, we just don't have time for it.
+We have many other responsibilities at our job, so we simply can't allocate time for it.
-So let's take the first naive attempt to generate a report in the most straightforward way.
+Let's start with a straightforward, initial attempt to generate the report.

-At first, we will concentrate on the 'Last Week Achievements' part only and delegate as much work as possible to AI.
+We'll focus on the 'Last Week Achievements' section now and delegate as much work as possible to AI.

-In most cases, we can measure the work done by a developer by finished pull requests - the real code provided.
+Typically, we can assess a developer's work by reviewing completed pull requests—the actual code provided.

-So, long story short, we will get a list of closed pull requests for the previous week by using the GitHub API, convert their titles and bodies to a simple string, join them  by a '____' delimiter, and sent them to AI altogether with the following prompt.
+So, we'll fetch a list of closed pull requests from the previous week using the GitHub API, convert their titles and bodies to simple strings, join them with a '____' delimiter, and send them to the AI with the following prompt:

 Context:
 ```txt